tycrek/tycrek/README.md

 ## :raised_eyebrow: Who am I

-I am a self-taught full stack web dev.
-I have a passion for privacy, security, and open source.
+I am a self-taught full-stack web dev.
+I have a passion for privacy, security, and open-source software.
 I first learned Java when I was 10 using a free course on [Cave of Programming](https://www.caveofprogramming.com/).
 I like programming, gaming, and learning new things.

 ## :computer: What I'm working on